Ganome/BCS/homework-completed/Unit-15/README.md

 In this activity, you will assume the role of a pen tester hired by a bank to test the security of the bank’s authentication scheme, sensitive financial data, and website interface.

-#### Lab Environment

-We'll use the **Web Vulns** lab environment.
-To access it:
-  - Log in to the Azure Classroom Labs dashboard.
-  - Find the card with the title **Web Vulns** or **Web Vulnerability and Hardening**.
-  - Click the monitor icon in the bottom-right.
-  - Select **Connect with RDP**.
-  - Use Credentials (azadmin:p4ssw0rd*)

-- The lab should already be started, so you should be able to connect immediately.

-- Refer to the [lab setup instructions](https://cyberxsecurity.gitlab.io/documentation/using-classroom-labs/post/2019-01-09-first-access/) for details on setting up the RDP connection.

-Once the lab environment is running, open the HyperV manager and make sure that the OWASPBWA and Kali box is running.

-- Then, login to the Kali VM and navigate to the IP address of the OWASPBWA machine.

-- Click the option for 'WebGoat' and start the WebGoat app.

-- Use the credentials: `guest`:`guest`

-On the bottom of the left side of the screen, click on `Challenge` and then choose `The Challenge`.

-**Note:** A common issue with this lab is the Challange activity failing to start successfully.
-Hit the `Restart the Lesson` button in the top right if you get an error starting the activity.

-### The Challenge Instructions

 #### Challenge #1

 ![Challenge 1](challenge-1.png)